 As with joint ventures, ROs are becoming increasingly scarce as foreign investors choose to set up wholly foreign-owned enterprises in China.

-RO is mainly work on technical exchange, product promotion, market research, and some other related allowed activities in China.
-Moreover, it is an effective and relatively inexpensive way to expand in China, starting with the formation of a RO.
+RO mainly works on technical exchange, product promotion, market research, and some other related allowed activities in China.
+Moreover, it is an effective and relatively inexpensive way to expand in China, starting with the formation of an RO.

 3. Joint Venture (JV)

 JV is a special form of company registration in mainland China and foreign countries.